 - Noise reduction: Trees and shrubs are effective buffers in screening out urban noise.

 - Wildlife habitat and pollinator protection: Trees provide critical habitat for birds and diverse wildlife in the urban area.
 Pollinator-friendly trees and shrubs help preserve and enhance pollinator insects.

-More than 250 trees have been planted in Hendersonville through the NeighborWoods program since 2010, including projects in Druid Hills, Towne Forest, Green Meadows, and numerous others.
-The City was named 2018 Tree City of the Year in North Carolina due to such citizen-supported programs.
+Close to 400 trees have been planted in Hendersonville through the NeighborWoods program since 2010, including projects in Druid Hills, Towne Forest, Green Meadows, Bruce Drysdale School, and others.
+In 2018 the City was named Tree City of the Year in North Carolina due to such citizen-supported programs.

 - 2010-12 Dogwoods on Fifth Avenue West (approx. 84 trees)